lksrb/ceal/README.md

 CEAL is cross-api audio library set with the goal to be fast and intuitive.

 # Support
-Platform: Currently supports only Windows 10+.
+Platform: Currently supports only **Windows 10 or higher**.
 Cross-platform is WIP.

-Langugage: Currently supports only ´´´C++17 and higher´´´, backwards compatibility is WIP.
+Langugage: Currently supports only **C++17 or higher**, backwards compatibility is WIP.

-IDE: Build in Visual Studio Community 2022 using ´´´MSVC compiler´´´, more compiler testing is WIP.
+IDE: Build in Visual Studio Community 2022 using **MSVC compiler** more compiler testing is WIP.

 Build with: Premake5, more build-system out-of-the-box is WIP.